filecoin-project/venus/CODEWALK.md

 In a P2P world, one of the main challenges is achieving connectivity when one, or both, of the parties is/are behind a Network Address Translation (NAT) devices, such as routers.
-NATs are commonplace in all networks: residential, companies, public hotspots, universities, etc. Their purpose is to enable devices in a private network to share a common public IP address in the global, scarce IPv4 space.
+NATs are commonplace in different network types: residential, companies, public hotspots, universities, etc. Their purpose is to enable devices in a private network to share a common public IP address in the global, scarce IPv4 space.

 Outbound connections behind a NAT tend to be frictionless, but inbound connections are problematic.
 For a primer on this topic, we recommend reading